INSIDER TODAY: What happens if we reopen too early? Let’s look at 1918.

 The Republican-led Senate Intelligence Community released a unanimous report concluding that the intelligence community’s investigation into Russia’s interference in the 2016 election was analytically sound, justified by the evidence, and conducted professionally.

-“The committee found no reason to dispute the intelligence community’s conclusions,” said chair Sen. Richard Burr, a Republican from North Carolina.
+“The committee found no reason to dispute the intelligence community’s conclusions,” chair Sen. Richard Burr, a Republican from North Carolina, said.

-During the Mueller investigation and impeachment, President Trump said the investigations were corrupted by “deep state” interference, malevolent manipulation by President Obama, and overreliance on the Steele dossier.
-The Senate committee found none of that. – DP
+During the Mueller investigation and impeachment, Trump said the investigations were corrupted by “deep state” interference, malevolent manipulation by President Barack Obama, and overreliance on the Steele dossier.
+The Senate committee found none of that. -DP

 The more things change, the more politics stays the same